Bessie Rayner Parkes: Friendships

-Bessie Rayner Parkes' wide circle of literary and political friends included George Eliot, Harriet Martineau, Anna Jameson, Elizabeth Barrett Browning, Robert Browning, Barbara Leigh Smith Bodichon, Elizabeth Blackwell, Lord Shaftesbury, Herbert Spencer, Ralph Waldo Emerson, Elizabeth Gaskell, William Thackeray, Elizabeth Garrett Anderson, John Ruskin, Henry Wadsworth Longfellow, and Dante Gabriel Rossetti.
-Her most fruitful friendship was with Barbara Bodichon, for out of their joint efforts grew the first organized women's movement in Britain.
+Bessie Rayner Parkes' wide circle of literary and political friends included George Eliot, Harriet Martineau, Anna Jameson, Elizabeth Barrett Browning, Robert Browning, Barbara Leigh Smith Bodichon, Anna Mary Howitt, Elizabeth Blackwell, Lord Shaftesbury, Herbert Spencer, Ralph Waldo Emerson, Elizabeth Gaskell, William Thackeray, Elizabeth Garrett Anderson, John Ruskin, Henry Wadsworth Longfellow, and Dante Gabriel Rossetti.
+Her most fruitful friendship was with Barbara Leigh Smith-Bodichon and Anna Mary Howitt, for out of their joint efforts grew the first organized women's movement in Britain.

 The closest friendship Rayner forged was her friendship with fellow activist Barbara Leigh Smith.
 They met in 1846, and their friendship inspired much of Parkes' work.
 After a trip around Europe they both felt deeply inspired to pursue the activism they would carry out later on in their lives.

 The English Woman's Journal

 Parkes became the principal editor of the first feminist British periodical – the English Woman's Journal – published monthly in London between 1858 and 1864.
 Its closure was due both to financial reasons and to the conflicts that arose among its sponsors and chief contributors.

 Parkes was one of the founders of The English Woman's Journal and it later became the hub for those wanting to participate in the women's right movement.
-The offshoots that sprang from it were many and varied, such as the Society for the Promotion of the Employment of Women, the Victoria Printing Press (entirely staffed by women), the Law-Copying Office, and the Langham Place Group, where women gathered informally to discuss their lives or simply have a rest.
+The offshoots that sprang from it were many and varied, such as the Society for Promoting the Employment of Women, the Victoria Printing Press (entirely staffed by women), the Law-Copying Office, and the Langham Place Group, where women gathered informally to discuss their lives or simply have a rest.
 The journal was a very important part of the community and the women's right movement in England as it provided many women with employment and an education that could never be taken away from them.